costin-ion/redacre/README.md

 2. Docker images were uploaded directly from my laptop, however we can create an EC2 machine with Jenkins that will automaticaly build images and upload the resulting images to our ECR reposotory.

+# PART 3.

+Unfurtunately kubernetes part is not ready yet.
+I have tried to convert files using Kompose but it needs some aditional adjustemts.